KanBan – in 3 Minutes

-Kanban is provides a way for knowledge work teams to manage their work through visualisation, managing the flow of work and continuous improvement.
-Heavily influenced by Lean, Kanban practices and principles are a great addition for agile teams and organisations to better manage how value is delivered to the customer.
+Kanban provides a way for knowledge work teams to manage their work through visualization, managing the flow of work and continuous improvement.
+Heavily influenced by Lean, Kanban practices and principles are a great addition for agile teams and organizations to better manage how value is delivered to the customer.

 The Kanban practices are:

-• Visualise everything that is relevant to understand how work flows.
-Our process, the work items, metrics and agreements around how we collaborate.
-Transparency helps create a shared understanding and focus discussions on which problem to solve.
-Kanban boards visualise how work flows through the team.
+– Visualize everything that is relevant to understand how work flows: our process, the work items, metrics and agreements around how we collaborate.
+Transparency helps create a shared understanding and focus discussions on which problems to solve.
+Kanban boards visualize how work flows through the team.

-• Manage the flow of work.Not all work can be planned ahead.
-Small disruptions can lead to large delays.
-By managing bottlenecks, reducing wait time and active focussing on what’s most important we can deliver predictably.
-Through this practice teams gain insights into what work is most important, how to deliver it quickly and on promise without having to sacrifice flexibility of priorities.
+most important we can deliver predictably.
+Through this practice teams gain insights into what work is most important, how to deliver it quickly and on promise, without having to sacrifice flexibility of priorities.

-• Make process policies explicit.
-Having transparency around the processes, agreements and prioritisation mechanisms helps create clarity.
+– Make process policies explicit.
+Having transparency around the processes, agreements and prioritization mechanisms helps create clarity.

 Kanban can bring significant benefits when one or more of the following statements are true: